 FF leases all of its facilities.
-The following table sets forth the location, approximate size, primary use and lease term of FF's major facilities as of December 31, 2022:
+The following table sets forth the location, approximate size, primary use and lease term of FF's major facilities:

 FF is refurbishing the Hanford manufacturing facility.
 The facility is planned to have a body shop, a paint shop, component manufacturing and an assembly line.
 The Hanford manufacturing facility is approximately 1.1 million square feet and, once it is built out, is expected to have the capacity to support a production of 10,000 vehicles per year.